MaksymilianWojcik/todo-mvvm-rxjava-sample/README.md

 # This app is beeing developed while giving lessons and is a part of upcoming tutorial for "Ktor server + android app"
+As so it might still hold some old code that is currently commented and not whole app is ready yet (styles, cusotm views todo).
+For this we will clear everything once github actions are set, lint & detekt configures and unit tests covered and ill present the general github flow with PR's etc.

 # TODO list app